JonathanBanerjee/JonathanBanerjee/README.md

 ## Hi, I'm Jonathan, a DevOps engineer based in London.

- - 🌱 I currently work as a Business IT Administrator for Seedrs.
+ - 🌱 I currently work at Seedrs.
  - 🌎 I am an AWS Cloud and BCS Certified Practitioner.
  - 🎓 I am an Open University Computing and IT graduate.